MelsHakobyan96/privasee_task/README.md

 ### Step 2.
 Config

-There is a config file named [config.py](http://config.py) in privasee/privasee, open the file in the editor and add your OpenAI key and organization, or you can use mine, I provided my keys in the file
+There is a config file named [config.py](http://config.py) in privasee/privasee, open the file in the editor and add your OpenAI key and organization

 ```python
 openai_api_key = "sk-proj-youropenaiapikey"